 Although a plaintiff “should not be automatically penalized for failing to present evidence that is not required,” a jury is “free [to] use its common sense and experience when weighing the evidence offered by the parties, including the absence of a survey supporting [the plaintiff’s] position.”
 BillFloat Inc. v.
 Collins Cash Inc., 105 F.4th 1269, 1276-77 (9th Cir.
 2024) (holding that a district court does not abuse its discretion by declining to instruct the jury, after the defendant offered survey evidence showing the absence of consumer confusion, that the jury “should not draw any inference about the existence or absence of consumer confusion from the fact that Plaintiff did not also offer market survey evidence”).

 Domain Names.
 In trademark infringement cases involving domain names, the Ninth Circuit has affirmed the use of an additional instruction indicating that three of the Sleekcraft factors: (i) similarity of plaintiff’s and defendant’s mark; (ii) relatedness of services; and (iii) simultaneous use of the Internet as a marketing channel, otherwise known as the “Internet Troika,” are of greater importance.
 Internet Specialties W., Inc. v.
 Milon-Digiorgio Enters., Inc., 559 F.3d 985, 989 (9th Cir.
-2009) (holding that law of Ninth Circuit “places greater import on the ‘Internet Troika’ in Internet cases”).
+2009) (holding that the law of the Ninth Circuit “places greater import on the ‘Internet Troika’ in Internet cases”).

 Relevant Consumer Market.
 In Rearden LLC v.
 Rearden Commerce, Inc., 683 F.3d 1190 (9th Cir.
 2012), the Ninth Circuit assessed the relevant market as it examined one of the Sleekcraft factors—evidence of actual confusion.
 683 F.3d at 1214.
 This instruction does not ask the jury or the court to first define the relevant consumer market before proceeding to the Sleekcraft factors; but see Ironhawk Techs., Inc. v.
-Dropbox 2 F.4th 1150 (9th Cir.
+Dropbox, 2 F.4th 1150 (9th Cir.
 2021).

+In Doctor’s Best, Inc. v.
+Nature’s Way Products, LLC, Doctor’s Best owned an international trademark for Nature’s Day, a line of nutritional supplements.
+Doctor’s Best manufactured Nature’s Day products in California but sold and marketed them to consumers in Asia.
+The “sole domestic ‘use in commerce’” of Nature’s Day products was “the transport of products bearing the mark from a California manufacturing facility to overseas markets.”
+Doctor’s Best, Inc. v.
+Nature’s Way Products, LLC, 143 F.4th 1101, 1105 (9th Cir.
+2025).
+After Nature’s Way sent Doctor’s Best a cease-and-desist letter, Doctor’s Best sought a declaratory judgment of non-infringement.
+On review of the district court’s grant of summary judgment to Doctor’s Best, the Ninth Circuit assessed whether Nature’s Day domestic activities created a likelihood of consumer confusion, holding that “a reasonable jury could not conclude that consumer confusion is likely, in large part because there is no material overlap in the marketing channels used to promote Nature’s Way and Nature’s Day products.”
+Id. at 1111.
+Further, the Ninth Circuit held that “a rational jury could not find a strong possibility of expansion into the U.S. market given DB’S [Doctor’s Best] undisputed evidence of its foreign marketing and business intentions.”
+Id.
+As such, “the absence of evidence of (1) overlapping marketing channels or (2) a strong possibility of expansion [was] sufficient to support the district court's ruling on the likelihood of consumer confusion.”
+Id. at 1111 n.4.